iterative/dvc.org/content/docs/command-reference/fetch.md

  workspace
 ```

-Without arguments, it downloads all files and directories referenced in the
-current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from
-the workspace.
-The `--all-branches`, `--all-tags`, and `--all-commits` options
-enable fetching multiple Git commits.

-The `targets` given to this command (if any) limit what to fetch.
-It accepts
-paths to tracked files or directories (including paths inside tracked
-directories), `.dvc` files, and stage names (found in `dvc.yaml`).

 Here are some scenarios in which `dvc fetch` is useful, instead of pulling:

 - After checking out a fresh copy of a <abbr>DVC repository</abbr>, to get